 Thankfully for visitors to Copenhagen, you’ll only experience a short-term dent to the budget.
 In a few days, you can get a taste of what makes the locals happy including the main sights like Nyhavn, the Botanical Garden, Christiania, and the Tivoli Gardens to name a few.

-To make your stay easier, this neighbourhood and hotel guide should give you an idea of the best places to stay in Copenhagen including budget hotels and luxury accommodation in all locations.
+To make your stay easier, this neighbourhood and hotel guide should give you an idea of the best places to stay in Copenhagen including budget hotels and luxury boutique accommodations in all locations.

 Where to Stay in Copenhagen

 Firstly, let me summarise with a quick guide to where to stay in Copenhagen, useful if you don’t need too much information and just want to book your hotel.
 Later I’ll get into a more detailed guide to Copenhagen’s neighbourhoods, what they have to offer and where you’ll likely want to stay.

 - 5 Star Hotel – Hotel Herman K – Understated Scandinavian style and reasonably priced luxury or choose the slightly more expensive but equally beautiful Nobis Hotel.